ARTICLE 1: PURPOSE

 ARTICLE 9: OPERATION PROCEDURE OF THE EXTERNAL COMPLAINTS OFFICER

 The complaints officer will start an investigation for each treated complaint.
-The officer has the right to receive any information from the complainer, the accused and the organisation needed for the accomplishment of his task.
-The complaints officer can also ask for an expert’s opinion after consulting with the organisation.
+The officer has the right to receive any information from the complainer, the accused and the organization needed for the accomplishment of his task.
+The complaints officer can also ask for an expert’s opinion after consulting with the organization.
 The following procedure should be followed:

 Within maximum 2 weeks after receiving the complaint the complaints officer should consult individually or jointly the complainer, the accused and if required any other person involved.
-Each party can ask for the assistance of another person internal or external from the organisation.
-He informs the organisation of the complaint and gives the organisation the opportunity to respond.
+Each party can ask for the assistance of another person internal or external from the organization.
+He informs the organization of the complaint and gives the organization the opportunity to respond.

 Within four weeks after the complaint has been explained and discussed with all parties, the complaints officer gives a written point of view to the complainer and to the organization.
 If more time for investigation is required, the complainer will be informed within the determined period of time with the motivations for the delay.
 Also an indication for when to expect a definitive answer will be provided.
 In any case this point of view will include the following aspects:

 - If, and if yes to which degree the complaint is reasonable